3xau1o/swift-sdl3-demo/readme.md

 SDL3 bindings

-Ensure sdlr libs are installed system wide, they may be available by package manager, if not [build from source ](https://github.com/libsdl-org/SDL/blob/main/INSTALL.md)
+Ensure sdl libs are installed system wide, they may be available by package manager, if not [build from source ](https://github.com/libsdl-org/SDL/blob/main/INSTALL.md)

 Linux